Manatee: Conservation

 All three species of manatee are listed by the World Conservation Union as vulnerable to extinction.
 However, The U.S. Fish and Wildlife Service (FWS) does not consider the West Indian manatee to be "endangered" anymore, having downgraded its status to "threatened" as of March 2017.
 They cite improvements to habitat conditions, population growth and reductions of threats as reasoning for the change.
 The reclassification was met with controversy, with Florida congressman Vern Buchanan and groups such as the Save the Manatee Club and the Center for Biological Diversity expressing concerns that the change would have a detrimental effect on conservation efforts.
 The new classification will not affect current federal protections.
 West Indian manatees were originally classified as endangered with the 1967 class of endangered species.

+Manatee deaths in the state of Florida nearly doubled in 2021 from 637 (2020) to 1100.
+Although this number decreased to 800 in 2022, it is likely that current rate of development in Florida, climate change, and decreasing water quality, habitat range, and genetic diversity among this population may lead to reconsideration of the West Indian Manatee as an endangered species.
 Manatee population in the United States reached a low in the 1970s, during which only a few hundred individuals lived in the nation.
 As of February 2016, 6,250 manatees were reported swimming in Florida's springs.
 It is illegal under federal and Florida law to injure or harm a manatee.

+Also in Florida, due to extensive destruction of their habitat, manatees rely on the warm waters created by a major power plant's hot water effluent streams to survive during the cold winter months.
+Manatee reliance on these effluent streams is such that the streams are protected under federal environmental legislation.
+Researchers have theorized that the prevalence of manatee sightings near this power plant is contributing to "collective inattention" to industrialization and development as ongoing causes of manatee habitat destruction.

 There are many conservation programs that have been created to help manatees.
 Save the Manatee Club is a non-profit group and membership organization that works to protect manatees and their aquatic ecosystems.
 Founded by Bob Graham, former Florida governor, and singer/songwriter Jimmy Buffett, this is today's leading manatee conservation club.

 The MV Freedom Star and MV Liberty Star, ships used by NASA to tow Space Shuttle Solid Rocket Boosters back to Kennedy Space Center, were propelled only by water jets to protect the endangered manatee population that inhabits regions of the Banana River where the ships are based.

 Brazil outlawed hunting in 1973 in an effort to preserve the species.
 Deaths by boat strikes are still common.
 Although countries are protecting Amazonian manatees in the locations where they are endangered, as of 1994 there were no enforced laws, and the manatees were still being captured throughout their range.